haesemeyer/RegionSelector/README.md

 # RegionSelector
 Program for selecting brain regions in stacks and saving their descriptors to file written in python using qt5.

-The program allows loading 8-bit grayscale and RGB(A) stacks (currently only tiff-stacks are supported).
+The program allows loading 8, 16 and 32-bit grayscale and RGB(A) stacks (currently only tiff-stacks are supported).
 Regions can be named and selected in indivdual slices of the stack.
 To aid in segmenting, regions can be copied between consecutive slices.

+The program allows adjusting the scaling and offset of the visualized images for easier visualization of underlying structure.

 ## Region files
 All segmentations can be saved from the user interface to hdf5 files.
 Saving/loading of regions outside of the RegionSelector program is